Mytholmroyd: History

 A Bronze Age urnfield exists on the moor top, north of Mytholmroyd.
 It is a burial ground with cremation urns, dating between the 16th and 11th centuries BC of national importance.
 Evidence of pre-historic farming is apparent because they cleared the upland forests for cattle grazing and created the peat moorlands.
 Most of the Celtic Iron Age settlements were concentrated on the hillside terraces which avoided the wooded and poorly drained valley floors.
 Most of the older listed buildings are located on the hillsides away from the valley.
 A Roman coin hoard has been found to the south of Mytholmroyd.
 Erringden and Midgeley Moors border the village.

 Cragg Vale Coiners

 During the late 18th century, the valley to the south, known as Cragg Vale, was home to a gang of counterfeiters known as the Cragg Vale Coiners.
 The gang's leader, David Hartley, or King David as he was known, was found guilty of the 1769 murder of excise official William Dighton and was hanged at the York Tyburn on 28 April 1770.
 Two other gang members were also executed for their part in the murder.
 Recently local resident and writer Benjamin Myers wrote a novel charting their story, "The Gallows Pole" which went on to win the Walter Scott prize for historical fiction in 2018.
-This publication is now being adapted into a BBC television series.
+This publication has now been adapted into a BBC television series.